williamwdev/sql-reference-guide/README.md

 ## SQL Review

-SQL (Structured Query Language) is a language designed to manage data in a RDBMS (Relational Database Management System).
+- SQL (Structured Query Language) is a language designed to manage data in a RDBMS (Relational Database Management System).
+Allows us to interact with relational databases and tables in a way to glean specific and meaningful information
+- Relational databases are systems for managing information and are made up of tables.
+Each column in the table has a name and a data type, and each row in the table is a specific instance of whatever the table is about.
+- ERD (Entity Relationship Diagram) is a visual representation of the relationships among all relevant tables within a database
+- Primary Key = unique identifier for each row in a table
+- Foreign key = used to reference data in one table to those in another table
+- Queries are statements constructed to get data from the database
+- Most common kind of `JOIN` is the `INNER JOIN` and the most common way to join tables is using primary key and foreign key columns
+- You can do joins on any columns, but the key columns are optimized for fast results

 **Database Related Commands**
 1. `SHOW DATABASES;` to see currently available databases